knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 `legacy_bcrypt`.
 Make sure it has the *exact* configuration of your original encoder.

-Now, under the *new* encoder - the one that will be used for my `User` class - add a new option :`migrate_from`.
+Next, under the *new* encoder - the one that will be used for my `User` class - add a new option: `migrate_from`.
 Below that, add a list of all encoders that existing users might be using - for us, just `legacy_bcrypt`.

 That's it!
 This says:

 > Hey!
 When somebody logs in, try to use the `sodium` algorithm.
 If that doesn't
-> work, try the `legacy_bcrypt`.
+> work, try the `legacy_bcrypt` algorithm.
 If *that* doesn't work, panic!
-I mean, if that
+I mean,
-> doesn't work, the password is invalid.
+> if that doesn't work, the password is invalid.

 Thanks to this, we can have a database where *some* passwords are hashed with sodium and others are hashed with bcrypt.
 Let's try it: log out and try to log